googlesamples/unity-jar-resolver/README.md

    2. Copy and rename the SampleDependencies.xml file into your plugin and add the dependencies your plugin requires.

+      The XML file just needs to be under an `Editor` directory and match the name `*Dependencies.xml`.
+For example,
+      `MyPlugin/Editor/MyPluginDependencies.xml`.

 For example, to add the Google Play Games library (`com.google.android.gms:play-services-games` package) at version `9.8.0` to the set of a plugin's Android dependencies: